Calibration and Virtual Camera Control

 • Press the D-PAD Left arrow () to snap horizontally left

-To toggle rotation method
+To toggle the rotation method

 Press the V key to toggle between: